TechplexEngineer/bionics-docs/content/equipment/power-tools/bridgeport-mill/_index.md

 ## Purpose
 Milling machines use the rotational motion of a stationary cutter to remove material from a workpiece.
 The position of the workpiece can be moved along all 3 of the machines working axes (X, Y, and Z).
 By advancing the workpiece into the rotating cutter, material is removed, and it is brought to the desired size and shape.

+## Safety
+1. Remove the collet tightening wrench immediately after using it.
+2. Work must be clamped securely in a vise and vise clamped tightly to the table, or, work must be clamped securely to the table.
+3. Make sure cutter is rotating in the proper direction before cutting material.
+4. Before running machine the spindle should be rotated by hand to make sure it is clear for cutting.
+5. Make sure the power is off before changing cutters.
+6. Make sure that the machine is fully stopped before taking any measurements.
+7. Always use cutters which are sharp and in good condition.
+8. Always stay at the machine while it is running.
+9. Use the milling machine spindle brake to stop the spindle after the power has been turned off.
+10. Before cleaning the mill remove cutting tools from the spindle to avoid cutting yourself.

 ## Specifications
 - Work Area
 |                |         |        |